 In summary, we have defined an effective i.i.d.\ model for the non-i.i.d.\ signal.
 This i.i.d.\ model has been obtained using the notion of conditional variance.
-The i.i.d.\ model is defined when the parameters $n$ and $g$ are specified.
+The i.i.d.\ model is characterized by the parameters $n$ and $g$.
 Therefore, we need a second equation in addition to Eq.\ (\ref{model_eq1}) to determine the model parameters $n$ and $g$ as function of the measured quantities $\sigma^2$, $\sigma_X^2$, and $\sigma_U^2$.
 This is obtained through the conditional variance of the excess noise.

-For the excess noise $U_t$ we can similarly write the probability density distribution conditioned on past values, i.e.,
+For the excess noise $U_t$, we can similarly write the probability density distribution conditioned on past values, i.e.,

 where $u_t$ denotes the possible values of the variable $U_t$ at time $t$, $u_{<t}$ denotes its past values, and $\nu_t$ is the mean value of $U_t$.
 The quantity of interest is the conditional excess noise variance $\sigma_U^2$, which represents the variance of the excess noise that is virtually independent of previous noise values.
 We identify this variance with the variance of the excess noise in the i.i.d. model of Section \ref{Sec:iidlimit}: